suhasinimodi/CRUD-Template/README.md

 # CRUD-Template
+**Hello Geeks**
-This is a simple looking frontend design for creating a CRUD application.
-Just you have to improve the design.
+_This is simple template for creating a CRUD Application.
+I'm looking for peoples who can help me to improve this design._